 Unless you have a conducive place to tackle your paperwork, you’re unlikely to want to sit down and get down to it, right?

-In this session, I’ll walk you through the process of establishing your “centre of operations”, whether it’s a desk or a dining table, and will share useful tools so you can have a well-equipped place to efficiently deal with your paperwork and stop procrastinating.
+In this session, I’ll walk you through the process of establishing your home office, whether you have a proper room for it or not, and share useful tools so you can have a well-equipped place to efficiently deal with your paperwork and stop procrastinating.